 Germany is a federal republic comprising 16 states (Länder), each with its own government responsible for areas such as education and policing.
 The federal government, based in Berlin, handles national matters including foreign policy and defence.
-The healthcare system is a shared responsibility between the federal and stage governments.
+The healthcare system is a shared responsibility between the federal and state governments.
 It follows a universal multi-payer model, primarily funded through statutory health insurance (Gesetzliche Krankenversicherung), with contributions shared by employers and employees.

 Approximately 88% of the population is covered by this statutory insurance, which provides a comprehensive benefits package.
 The remaining population is covered by private health insurance (Private Krankenversicherung).
 The insurance system is decentralised, with governance shared between federal and state levels, and self-regulated organisations of payers and providers.